drawwithcode/2022-group-project-group03/README.md

 ### Process

 The experience starts from a QRcode (on mobile phones) which will lead the user to the webcam page and then to the question box.
-The project is designed to be used by several people at the same time, to do this all the information is stored in a database from which the data will be extrapolated and shown in the final map (usable only from a desktop computer).
+The project is designed to be used by several people at the same time, to do this all the information is stored in a database.

+The result is a constantly evolving map where user photos are polarized around the emotion that the AI has identified as prevalent, with a size and arrangement that depend on the intensity of the emotion identified and on the response evaluation.
+This map is only usable from a desktop computer.

 ![Process](/RM_1.png)<br>